philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 .Header .Button { }
 ```

-This approach has a lot of problems, which I explain in my article on [CSS Architecture](/articles/css-architecture/#modifying-components-based-on-who-their-parents-are).
+This approach has a lot of problems (which I explain in my article on [CSS Architecture](/articles/css-architecture/#modifying-components-based-on-who-their-parents-are)).
 One way to recognize this pattern as a code smell is it violates the [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle) of software development; it modifies the implementation details of a closed component.

 > Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.